JoaquinSvoboda/JoaquinSvoboda/README.md

 #### Featured Projects

 - 📊 [Project 1: Diabetes] - For this project, I chose the theme of diabetes as it holds personal significance for me.
 My mother has been living with diabetes, and I wanted to delve into the realm of data science to explore potential patterns related to this condition.
+- 📊 [Project 2: sliding_window] - For this project, I chose to work on a sliding window and facial recognition to practice a topic that has always caught my attention.
+- 📊 [Project 3: self_drive] - For this project, I chose the topic of self-driving because I believe it is a technological advancement that will open new doors for humanity, and I wanted to learn about the foundations it relies on.
+I have a lot of room for improvement and the will to get better."

 #### Education and Certifications

 - 🎓 Platzi Academy - Certification in Machine Learning Engineering.